-- Smooth Payment Advance – Will smooth the payment amount over the number of periods you entered for the loan.
+- Smooth Payment Advance – Smooths the payment amount over the number of periods you entered for the loan.
 The Smooth Payment Advance tool will only work with a whole-number loan term.

-- Smooth Payment Basic – Will smooth the payment amount over the number of periods that is most simple for the system to calculate.
+- Smooth Payment Basic – Smooths the payment amount over the number of periods that is most simple for the system to calculate.
 This option should take less time.

-- Smooth Payment Advance – No Round – This will smooth the payment amount over the number of periods you have entered for the loan without applying a schedule round.
+- Smooth Payment Advance – No Round – Smooths the payment amount over the number of periods you have entered for the loan without applying a schedule round.
 This setting will only work with a whole-number loan term.

 It’s important to note that the payment amount will not work out perfectly.
 One penny added to each payment of a 24-month loan means that by the end of the loan, the customer will have paid an additional $0.24 on the loan.
 Also, the loan will not accrue interest on the extra money paid.
 This means that no matter what payment amount the system calculates, the total amount paid will likely be slightly different than the total interest and principal.
 Because of this, the Smooth Payment Advance option will usually round a small amount off the end of the loan to make the last payment uniform.

 To see the round amount, navigate to the Advanced Configuration section of the Setup Terms tab.

 The Smooth Payment Basic option, on the other hand, was designed to accommodate contracts from less sophisticated systems.
 Some systems merely add (or subtract) the difference in interest for an irregular first period to the loan amount and then use that amount to calculate the payment amount.
 This is precisely what the Smooth Payment Basic feature does.
 It does not automatically implement the schedule round to remove the last payment, but you can do this manually.
 Though, this may not be necessary depending on which system generated the contract in the first place.